-Section 1.167(I)-1(h)(6)(i) makes it clear that the reserve excluded from rate base must be amount of deferred taxes subject to exclusion from the rate base.
+If a taxpayer chooses to compute its ratemaking tax expense and rate base exclusion amount using projected data then it must use the formula provided in section 1.167(I)-1(h)(6)(ii) to calculate the amount of deferred taxes subject to exclusion from the rate base.
 This formula prorates the projected accruals to the reserve so as to account for the actual time these amounts are expected to be in the reserve.
-As explained in 1.167(I)-1(a)(1), the formula in section 1.167(I)-1(h)(6)(ii) provides a method to determine the period of time during which the taxpayer will be treated as having received amounts credited or charged to the reserve account so that the disallowance of earnings with respect to such amounts through rate base exclusion or treatment as no-cost capital will take into account the factor of time for which such amounts are held by the taxpayer.
+As explained in \$ 1.167(I)-1(a)(1), the formula in section 1.167(I)-1(h)(6)(ii) provides a method to determine the period of time during which the taxpayer will be treated as having received amounts credited or charged to the reserve account so that the disallowance of earnings with respect to such amounts through rate base exclusion or treatment as no-cost capital will take into account the factor of time for which such amounts are held by the taxpayer.